 Hamline provides both electronic and paper official transcripts.
-For the protection of current and former students, all Requests for official transcripts must be submitted by the student in writing and personally signed or submitted via the university's secure website and electronically signed (www.hamline.edu/piperline).
-No official transcript will be released until all financial obligations to Hamline have been met.
+For the protection of current and former students, all requests for official transcripts must be ordered online through Workday or Parchment, or accompanied by a signed release from the student.
+No official transcript will be released until all financial obligations to Hamline have been met, except as required by law.
 For more information about transcripts, see www.hamline.edu/transcript.